 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.
 They lived through two more attacks on December 10.
-The night of the 12th/13th, the battalion was ordered to bivouac south of San Fernando near the Calumpit Bridge.
+On the night of the 12th/13th, the battalion was ordered to bivouac south of San Fernando near the Calumpit Bridge.
 Attempting to move the battalion at night was a nightmare, and they finally arrived at their new bivouac at 6:00 A.M. on December 13.

-Clinton’s tank battalion was sent to an area south of Manila.
+C Company of the battalion was sent to an area south of Manila.
 There, they engaged Japanese forces after they had landed in southern Luzon.
 The tankers fell back toward Bataan entering the peninsula on January 6, 1941.
 During the withdraw, on December 24, 1941, he was promoted to captain.
 He was also made the battalion’s supply officer.

 “We have about three months of war behind us and have been in the Philippines for five months.
 We are as you know in the jungle and getting along fine.
 The first night or two strange jungle noises like monkeys crying was disturbing but soon got used to it and never notice it now.”

 On April 9, 1942, Clinton officially became a POW.
 He started the death march at Mariveles.
 The POWs were already sick when they started the march.
-The first miles of the march was uphill.
+The first miles of the march were uphill.
 The POWs ran past Japanese artillery which was firing on Corregidor.
 He made his way north to San Fernando.

 At Hermosa, the POW detachment he was in became separated from the POWs in front of them.
 They stopped because they had no idea which way to go.
 They made sure they stayed together in case the guards found them.
 When they saw some Filipinos, they called them over and asked them for water.
 The Filipinos brought buckets of water to the Americans which most likely saved their lives.
 Soon after this, Japanese guards appeared and they started the march again.

 Clinton also developed blisters on his feet which made it extremely difficult to walk.
 Somehow he managed to make it to Lubao.
 There, the Japanese halted the POWs who were so exhausted that they fell to the ground.
 They remained at Lubao for an hour.
 As he sat there, a bus with Americans in it pulled up.
 They had been ordered by the Japanese to take the bus to San Fernando.
 Clinton and Lt.
 Colonel Ernest Miller got on the bus and road it to San Fernando.
-Once there, they were put in a barbed wire enclosure and made to sit in rows.
+Once there, they were put in a barbed-wire enclosure and made to sit in rows.
 The compound was filled with human filth and the dead.